Acoustic angiography: Maximum amplitude projection

 The maximum amplitude projection or the maximum intensity projection is an image processing technique used to project three dimensional data onto a two dimensional image.
 This is a valuable tool as it allows the complex data to be formed into more readily understandable images that include the perception of depth.

 In many forms of ultrasound imaging and photoacoustic imaging, the maximum amplitude of the signal along a given a-scan is used as the value for a pixel associated with that a-scan.
 As acoustic wave experience distance-dependent acoustic attenuation, the amplitude of a given signal along a given a-scan also encodes the distance to the object that generated that signal.

 This simple image reconstruction technique allows for easily formed and interpretable projection images formed from acoustic signals.

 Volumetric renderings

 Volumetric renderings convert volumetric data into projection images.
 Most methods use data acquired in lower dimensions to generate voxels, volumetric pixels, that can form 3D images when combined.

 Volumetric reconstruction

-Volume reconstruction techniques are used to convert multiple multiple 1D or 2D images into 3D volumes.
+Volume reconstruction techniques are used to convert multiple 1D or 2D images into 3D volumes.
 Common volume reconstruction techniques include pixel-nearest-neighbors, voxel-nearest-neighbors, distance-weighted voxels, and function based methods used to statistically infer the value of a given voxel.